EnigmaCurry/dry_agent/README.md

 client cookies are invalidated and your existing sessions are logged out.

-dry\_agent serves HTTPS with a self-signed TLS certificate for the given APP_HOST domain that you choose during `make config`.
-The /first/ time you access the app you will need to instruct your browser to trust the certificate.
+`dry_agent` serves HTTPS with a self-signed TLS certificate for the given APP_HOST domain that you choose during `make config`.
+The _first_ time you access the app you will need to instruct your browser to trust the certificate.